 Frozen Avocado Guacamole

-We like our guacamole this way – mashed avocado with some chunks, cilantro, garlic, salt and pepper.
+Here is our guacamole recipe we like – mashed avocado with some chunks, cilantro, garlic, salt and pepper.
 There are so many variations of guacamole, do what you usually do with yours.

 My Frozen Avocado Review